uwu/sheltupdate/README.md

 Branches must have a `patch.js` file to handle their injection in their branch directory, which is prepended to Discord's base `index.js` of the module.

+They must have a `meta.js` file that exports a `name` and `description`, and can optionally export a `setup` function, which may be asynchronous and will be periodically run.
+Use this to download other branch files you need.
+As arguments, you will be passed an absolute path to a folder to leave your files in, which on scheduled setup reruns *may or may not* contain your previous set-up files, and a log function.
+You have access to node and `@electron/asar`.

 They may optionally include a `preload.js` file to supplement their injection, which will automatically be injected for you by sheltupdate.

+sheltupdate will not automatically pick up and inject anything into the renderer, but it is trivial to implement this in your preload.

 ```javascript
 // patch.js